Unsupervised Learning of Landmarks based on Inter-Intra Subject Consistencies: Experiments

 \subsection{Quantitative Evaluation}

 Following previous works~\cite{jakab2018unsupervised,thewlis2017unsupervised}, we evaluate the proposed method based on a point-to-point MSE metric normalized by the inter-occular distance on the detected landmarks on the test sets.
 A baseline method is constructed without the proposed inter-mapping layer and the cycle backward path.
 As shown in Table~\ref{tab:quant_res1}, integrating the inter-subject mapping module brings improvements comparing to the baseline method indicating the importance of introducing the auxiliary images.
 Integrating the cycle backward module also improves our model's performance.
-By combining the two proposed modules together, our complete model \textit{Ours-All} further achieves \textit{3.08\%} and \textit{6.20\%} error rates when detecting $K=10$ intermediate landmarks on the MAFL and AFLW datasets, respectively, which surpass all the strong state-of-the-arts methods in both supervised and unsupervised by a large margin indicating the inter-intra compositional effect.
+By combining the two proposed modules together, our complete model \textit{Ours-All} further achieves \textit{3.08\%} and \textit{6.20\%} error rates when detecting $K=10$ intermediate landmarks on the MAFL and AFLW datasets, respectively, which surpass all the strong state-of-the-art unsupervised methods by a large margin indicating the inter-intra compositional effect.
 Though our method predicts lesser $10$ intermediate landmarks, we notice an even better performance on the AFLW dataset comparing to~\cite{thewlis2019unsupervised} which predicts $50$ intermediate landmarks.
 For $K=30$ and $K=50$, our model also produce competitive results with a better performance on AFLW when $K$ is set to 50.
 We believe the reason is that our model is able to locate semantically more meaningful and consistent landmarks for effective inference.
 This can be further illustrated by examining the visualization results by comparing the detection stability in Figure~\ref{fig:visual}.
+However, notice that our method perform not as good as Jakab et al.~\cite{jakab2018unsupervised} on the MAFL dataset.
+We consider a possible reason is the more sophisticated TPS transformation~\cite{duchon1977splines,wahba1990spline} used in~\cite{jakab2018unsupervised} provides enhanced augmented image pairs for the MAFL dataset where images are better aligned than those in the AFLW dataset.
+This helps for tackling more difficult landmark localization tasks e.g. $K=30$ and $K=50$.